SublimeText/LaTeXTools/README.markdown

 #### Setup ImageMagick and Ghostscript

-If you are using Sublime Text 3 version 3118 or later and want to use the image and equation previewing features, you will need to ensure that both ImageMagick 6 or higher and Ghostscript 9 or higher are installed and available on your machine.
+If you are using Sublime Text 3 version 3118 or later and want to use the equation preview feature, you will need to ensure that Ghostscript 8 or higher is installed and available on the `texpath` defined for your machine.
 If you installed the full MacTeX distribution, Ghostscript is already included.
 If you installed the BasicTeX distribution, you will need to install Ghostscript yourself.

+If you do not want to use the equation preview feature, change the `preview_math_mode` setting to `"none"` when you are configuring your settings.

+Similarly, if you would like to use the image preview feature, you will need to ensure that ImageMagick is installed on your machine and available on your `texpath`.
+Note that to display some image formats, ImageMagick also requires Ghostscript.

+If you do not want to use the image preview feature, change the `preview_image_mode` setting to `"none"` when you are configuring your settings.

-The easiest way to install ImageMagick or Ghostscript is to use either [Homebrew](http://brew.sh/) or [MacPorts](https://www.macports.org/).
+The easiest way to install Ghostscript or ImageMagick is to use either [Homebrew](http://brew.sh/) or [MacPorts](https://www.macports.org/).
 Installing should be as simple as typing the relevant command in the Terminal:

 |Product|Package Manager|Command|
 |-------|---------------|-------|